-If you are like many churches, the COVID-19 pandemic has caused you to rely heavily on livestreaming your services.
-But do those services comply with church copyright requirements?
-In a recent webinar, worship consultant Kenny Lamm explained what churches need to know to ensure their online worship services are legal.
+Even after the COVID-19 pandemic churches are continuing in livestreaming services.
+But do those services comply with church copyright laws?
+In a webinar, worship consultant Kenny Lamm explained what churches need to know to ensure their online worship services are legal.

 “Many churches break the law on a daily basis,” said Lamm, who is the senior consultant for worship and music for the Baptist State Convention of North Carolina.
 “They make illegal copies of music or distribute illegal audio files.”

 But many church leaders are clearly concerned about whether or not they are following church copyright laws.
 “I’m overwhelmed by the number of people that have expressed interest in this topic,” said Lamm, observing that the question of what copyright licenses are necessary can seem quite “muddy.”

 Some people think church copyright laws are irrelevant and say, “As long as it’s for the Lord’s work, it should be okay.”
 Lamm disagrees and pointed to the following passages from Scripture to support his position: Exodus 20:15, Romans 13:1-2, and Luke 20:25.

 He compared using copyrighted music without permission to asking to borrow a friend’s truck and then tampering with it.
 Just as you would never use your friend’s vehicle for anything other than what you asked permission for, no one has the right to use someone else’s artistic work without the creator’s permission.